Myint Aung (politician, born 1959)

-Myint Aung (မြင့်အောင်) is a Burmese politician and political prisoner who currently serves as a Magway Region Hluttaw member of parliament for Kamma Township.
+Myint Aung (မြင့်အောင်) is a Burmese politician and political prisoner since the 2021 military coup who has served as a Magway Region Hluttaw member of parliament for Kamma Township.
 In the 1990 Burmese general election, he was elected as an Pyithu Hluttaw MP, winning a majority of 28,340 (72% of the votes), but was never allowed to assume his seat.